-This course will be offered on alternating years and is scheduled to be offered in 2021-2022.
-Course is available for grades 9-12
+This course will be offered on alternating years and will not be offered in 2024-25.

 This is an approved CTE course and meets the requirements for .5 credit towards the CTE graduation requirement.

 Child Development: Preschool to School Age (S) Understanding stages of development is vital for guiding children to make informed decisions.
 Human development knowledge is essential for individuals seeking a career in education, health, medical and human service professions, and many other careers involving working with children and youth.
 This one semester class explores these issues and helps prepare students to work with preschool and school age children.
 Students who take this class will have the opportunity to visit preschool and school buildings to further their coursework.